Kuper-Tech/sbmt-kafka_producer/README.md

 ## Manual configuration

-The `config/kafka_producer.yml` file is a main config for the gem.
+The `config/kafka_producer.yml` file is the main configuration for this gem.

 ```yaml
 default: &default